stephenh/stephenh.github.com/_posts/2018-07-15-mono-repos.markdown

 Why?
 Because mono repos necessitate touching all downstream projects to immediately fix breaking changes.

-This is impossible without open source project, because:
+This is impossible with an open source project, because:

 1. The number of downstream consumers is huge, so projects like React et al, would have a massive burden if they had to fix all consumers of their software.
 2. Even if open source/public projects tried to do this, they have no visibility/access into all of their client's private source code.